-Click to Register, or call 608-262-3909 to register.
-BONUS: Place 2 or more spring or summer paid leadership courses in your cart, and use discount code SBDC10 for 10% off.
+REGISTER FOR SPRING 2023 or call 608-262-2451 to register.
+BONUS: Place 2 or more paid leadership courses in your cart, and use discount code SBDC10 for 10% off.
 Classes must be purchased in the same transaction.

 The Small Business Development Center at UW Madison is recognized by SHRM to offer Professional Development Credits (PDCs) for the SHRM-CP® or SHRM-SCP®.

 Patricia Clason is a communicator of the highest skill.
 She has been a professional speaker, trainer, consultant and writer for thirty years, doing over 4,000 presentations internationally.
 As the Director of the Center for Creative Learning, her focus is on alternative methods of teaching and learning that produce high quality results.
 As adjunct faculty at three universities, she specializes in emotional intelligence, ethics, coaching, leadership and mediation/conflict resolution.
 Patricia’s latest book “Speaking of Success” co-authored with Stephen Covey, Jack Canfield and Ken Blanchard, is now available at her website: Center for Creative Learning.